-- 4.1.1 For the purposes of administering and monitoring the IDP, the Town of Drumheller and Wheatland County shall establish an Intermunicipal Development Plan Committee ("the Committee") comprised of an even number of members of Council from both the Town of Drumheller and Wheatland County.
+4.1.1 For the purposes of administering and monitoring the IDP, Kneehill County and Wheatland County establish the Intermunicipal Development Plan Committee (the Committee) comprised of an even number of members of Council from both Kneehill County and Wheatland County.
 Each municipality may appoint an alternate Committee member in the event a regular member cannot attend a scheduled meeting.
-Alternate Committee members shall have standing. - 4.1.2 The term of appointment for Committee members should be as determined by each municipality.
+Alternate Committee members shall have standing.

+- 4.1.2 The term of appointment for Committee members should be as determined by each municipality.
 Following each election, Members of the Committee shall be appointed by respective Councils at their Organizational Meeting.
 If a Council wishes to appoint a new member to the Committee (including the alternate), they must do so by motion of Council at a regular Council meeting.
-The municipalities shall notify one another upon appointing members and alternate members to the Committee.

-- 4.1.3 The Town of Drumheller and Wheatland County agree the main functions of the Committee are to: - a) create a forum for dialogue on issues of common concern and interest; - b) address concerns regarding the policies of the Plan; - c) address proposed amendments to the Plan; - d) address issues in relation to the implementation of Plan policies; - e) engage in resolving any conflicts or disputes which arise from this Plan; - f) equally share costs associated with using outside assistance to resolve a dispute; and - g) address any other land use issues deemed appropriate, but which are not explicitly identified in the Plan. - 4.1.4 Meetings of the Committee shall be held on an "as-needed" basis, or at the request of either municipality.
-Committee meetings should be held as soon as possible if any conflict arises, or if any matter is brought before it. - 4.1.5 A municipality may call a meeting of the Committee at any time with no less than five (5) days notice of the meeting being given to all members of the Committee and support personnel stating the date, time, purpose, and place of the proposed meeting.
-The five (5) days notice may be waived with three-quarters of the Committee members' agreement noted. - 4.1.6 The municipality that called the meeting of the Committee shall host and chair the meeting and is responsible for preparing and distributing agendas and minutes. - 4.1.7 At least one (1) member of each municipality's administrative staff should attend each meeting in the capacity of technical, non-voting advisor. - 4.1.8 Both Councils agree the Committee is not a decision-making body and that the Committee shall issue a written response in the form of comments and/or recommendations to the appropriate and relevant decision-making body within ten (10) business days from the Committee meeting date. - 4.1.9 Any changes to the Committee format, composition, roles, responsibilities, or any aspect of its existence or operation may be requested by either municipality. - 4.1.10 Where a matter has been referred to the Committee and a resolution cannot be found, the Dispute Resolution Process in Section 5 of this Plan should be adhered to.
+The municipalities shall notify one another upon appointing members and alternate members to the Committee. - 4.1.3 Kneehill County and Wheatland County agree that the main functions of the Committee are to: - a) create a forum for dialogue on issues of common concern and interest; - b) address concerns regarding the policies of the Plan; - c) address proposed amendments to the Plan; - d) address issues in relation to the implementation of Plan policies; - e) engage in resolving any conflicts or disputes which arise from this Plan; - f) both municipalities will equally share costs associated with using outside assistance to resolve a dispute; and - g) address any other land use issues deemed appropriate, but which are not explicitly identified in the Plan. - 4.1.4 Meetings of the Committee shall be held on an "as needed basis", or at the request of either municipality.
+Committee meetings should be held as soon as possible if any conflict arises, or if any matter is brought before it. - 4.1.5 A municipality may call a meeting of the Committee at any time upon not less than five (5) days' notice of the meeting being given to all members of the Committee and support personnel, stating the date, the time, purpose and the place of the proposed meeting.
+The five (5) days' notice may be waived with three quarters of the Committee members' agreement noted. - a) The municipality that called the meeting of the Committee shall host and chair the meeting and is responsible for preparing and distributing agendas and minutes; - b) At least one (1) member of each municipality's administrative staff should attend each meeting in the capacity of technical, non-voting advisor; - c) Both Councils agree the Committee is not a decision making body and that the Committee shall issue a written response in the form of comments and/or recommendations to each Municipal Council within 10 business days from the Committee meeting date; - d) Any changes to the Committee format, composition, roles, responsibilities or any aspect of its existence or operation may be requested by either municipality;

+e) Where a matter has been referred to the Committee and a resolution cannot be found, the Dispute Resolution process in Section 5 of this Plan should be adhered to.